kct2020/goutpal-com-skeleventy/site/blog/gout-symptoms/index.md

 All you do is highlight any text that interests you.
 Then click "Annotations" to personalize any GoutPal page.
 Which means you can keep your {{ topic }} notes linked here, where you can always find them.

 Do you need help with annotations?
 Or other unanswered questions or unresolved concerns?
 Then please tell me below.
-Or if you prefer to use email, then subscribe to my free newsletter:
+Or, if you prefer to use email, then subscribe to my free newsletter:
 <hr><a class="gumroad-button" href="https://keithctaylor.gumroad.com/l/rqmqt?a=888958067&wanted=true&price=0" data-gumroad-single-product="true" target="_blank">Subscribe to Free GoutPal Links <span class="gumroad-button-logo"></span></a>
 <p><i>Subscription is free, and your email address is safe.
 Because I will never share it with anyone else.
 I use Gumroad to provide this service, as described at <a href="https://goutpal.com/blog/goutpal-notifications/">GoutPal Links Newsletter Service</a>.</i></p>
 <hr>